ualbertalib/MonitoringPrezzie/docs/Nagios.md

 # The future of Nagios

-* Icinga2 is the Nagios backend ...
+* [Icinga2](https://icinga.com/docs/icinga-2/latest/doc/01-about/) is just the Nagios backend ...
 * ... with a nicer, modern (not PHP) frontend
-* ... with an API that allows you to script your way to configuratin-automation-nirvana.
+* ... with an <b>*API that allows you to script your way to configuration-automation-nirvana. *</b>
+* (and, they re-wrote the backend, to modernize it)
+* It uses the same Plugin ecosystem
+* It's *not* compatible with a Nagios configuration tree
 * I've got it running in Dev...
 * ...but Kenton said "Nagios ain't broke; don't waste time tryin' to fix it!")